Jan 17, 2024

 Read more: 6 Secrets to Impress a Veterinary Practice Hiring Manager

 Whether becoming a vet assistant is your dream job or just a steppingstone to beginning a career in veterinary medicine, you can take the first steps toward building a successful career through online training.
 With Penn Foster’s NAVTA-approved Veterinary Assistant Program, you’ll learn the skills that can help you confidently tackle the duties of a vet assistant from day one and get hands-on experience through your required externship – all at your own pace.
 After graduating from your program, you’ll even be qualified to take the Approved Veterinary Assistant (AVA) exam so you can start your career as a certified vet assistant, which can help you earn a higher starting salary!
-To learn more about the program, what it’s like to be a vet assistant, or how to start learning today, reach out to our expert Admissions Specialists at 1-888-427-6500.
+To learn more about the program, what it’s like to be a vet assistant, or how to start learning today, request more information or reach out to our expert Admissions Specialists at 1-888-427-6500.

 Sources: